-B. Preliminary Prototype Performance
+6.2 Preliminary Prototype Performance

-Using the prototype ring, we experimented with injecting messages through the Samsung Galaxy Tablet 10.1 touch-screen.
-We implemented an Android application that mimics common login authentication procedures.
-The application decodes the key carried by and transmitted from the ring.
-Depending on which key its receives, the application will load the profile of the corresponding user that associates with that key.
+Using the prototype ring, we experimented with injecting messages through the Samsung Galaxy Tablet 10.1 touchscreen.
 While conducting the experiment, we noticed that at times no events were triggered during the transmission of a 1 bit or vice versa.
 This lead to unreliable decoding of messages but we were still able to distinguish two codes with a larger hamming distance.
-One user carries a ring with the key '1110' and another user carries a ring with the key '1000'.
-Each users touched the ring on to the tablet's display 50 times.
-A simple threshold-based algorithm that uses the number of touchscreen events generated as input was able to identify the first ring correctly 44 times and the second ring 43 times, leading to an overall detection rate of 87%.
+We used one ring with the code '1110' and one ring with the code '1000' and touched each of the 50 times on the tablet display.
+A simple threshold algorithm that uses as input the number of touchscreen events generated was able to identify the first ring correctly 44 times and the second ring 43 times, leading to an overall detection rate of 87%.
 We suspect that the quality of the contact between the ring and the touch panel plays a critical role in these experiments.

 To eliminate this variance due to contact differences from touch to touch, we experimented with transmitting multiple messages while the ring was held steady on the display.
 Here, we used message lengths between 2 and 5 bits transmitted at the rates of 4 bits/s and 5 bits/s from which the detection rate (DR) and false acceptance rate (FAR) are evaluated.
 For each message at each data rate, we put the ring down onto the screen 3 times and keep it there long enough so that 200 repetitions of the message are transmitted from the ring to the screen.
-We show in Figure 16 the DR and FAR results over the 200 repetitions from best case (presumably best contact) of these three trials.
+We show in Figure 15 the DR and FAR results over the 200 repetitions from best case (presumably best contact) of these three trials.
 Each bar represents the average rates over different data rates and message lengths.
 We observed that the detection rate decreases with the increase of both the message length and bit rate.
 Note, however, that the overall detection rate could be improved through retransmissions of the message.
 Therefore, even the lower detection rate of 82% may still be adequate for some of our targeted applications.
 For the user identification application, for example, up to 3 seconds of continuous repeated message transmission would results in less than 6 errors per 1000 uses.
 These results illustrate what can be achieved with this transmitter if the reliability issues are worked out.